cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 ### Using Time Synchronization

 NTP operates over UDP.
 Time servers operate on a DNS-like hierarchy.
-The secure version of NTP is NTS (Network Time Security), which uses TLS + a second standard called “Authenticated Encryption with Associated Data (AEAD, which is used to extend integrity and authenticity guarantees to unencrypted header data).
+The secure version of NTP is NTS (Network Time Security), which uses TLS + a second standard called "Authenticated Encryption with Associated Data (AEAD, which is used to extend integrity and authenticity guarantees to unencrypted header data).
 NTS only recently was submitted for publication as a standard.

 * [Authenticated Encryption (Wikipedia)](https://en.wikipedia.org/wiki/Authenticated_encryption)

 ### Using Subscription Services

-New acronym: “Anything” as a Service (XaaS, which probably *actually* stands for “X as a Service”).
+New acronym: "Anything" as a Service (XaaS, which probably *actually* stands for "X as a Service").
 An umbrella term for all of the \*aaS things.

 ### PKI Components